axisfx2/huskDeadline/README.md

 ## Usage

-* Add karmarenderproperties to your stage
+* Add the karmarenderproperties node to your stage
 * Set karma's render settings inside karmarenderproperties
 * Add huskSubmitter to Driver (/out) context
-* Add the 'LOP Path'
+* Set the 'LOP Path' to the output of your stage
-* Define your USD output
+* Set the 'USD output'
-* Define your image output
+* Set the 'Image Output'
 * Click 'Submit to Deadline' button

 ## Changes